bibanon/chan.arc/chan-arc-spec.rst

 This is not a replacement for the WARC (Web ARChive) file format, and WARC is the recommended format for archiving web content such as image board threads.

+The ``chan.arc`` specification is designed to be an export/import format for 4chan archives. `chan.arc` is meant to be an intermediate format that converts Static HTML dumps for import by archivers: since these dumps have lost all HTTP Headers anyway, or never had them (if exported by an archiver).

 Status of This Document
 -----------------------
 This is an early draft specification, and is **not yet recommended for production use**.